Study: Keto Diet May Slow the Aging Process

 It’s an eating plan based on consuming lean meats, fish, vegetables, dairy, eggs, some fruit, and plenty of healthy fats.
 It’s primarily a diet based on eating whole foods, but low in carbohydrates.

-So what did researchers find when they tested the impact of the Keto Diet in a lab controlled environment?
+So what did researchers find when they tested the impact of the Keto Diet on aging in a lab controlled environment?

 Researchers found that when carbohydrates stores are low, the body is forced to burn fat for energy.
 It’s a proven dietary approach to promote fat loss.
 But researchers discovered other impacts of the Keto Diet, such as: